BDA-KTS/-ClaimsGen-_-Verified-Claims-Wizard/README.md

 ### Structure

-ClaimsKG-Contains the entity annotation, RDF generation, and rating normalization module
+ClaimsKG folder -Contains the entity annotation, RDF generation, and rating normalization module

-docs- contains spynx documentation
+docs folder - contains spynx documentation

-export.py - main file to run the project
+export.py - The main file to run the project

 ### Data Model

 ![](model.png)

-### Data
+### Social Science Usecase

-The output of Extractor module is the input to the generator module in ClaimsKG.
-Sample output for Extractor module can be found at https://git.gesis.org/bda/ClaimsKG

-### Installation & Requirements

-This program requires Python 3.x to run.

-To install the dependencies you may use: `pip3 install -r requirements.txt`
+John is a social scientist studying about online discourse.
+He wants acess to false claims within a definite time period about the US Presidential Elections.
+He visits the MH to find this method that helps him to generate a Knowledge Graph from various fact-checked claims.
+He uses the search box on the top of the interface and types in Claims Generator or Knowledge Graph Generator.
+The search functionality of the MH shows him a list or related methods and tutorials that provides John with methods that can help him generate knowledge graphs which he can then querry and find all relevant claims and reuse for his study.

-### Usage
+### Parameter setting
 - For usage information you may use
 ```shell
     python3 export.py -h